 b) Dimensions, particularly width and water depth, should normally exceed the minimum, so that water can be freely displaced as a boat enters and leaves.

-c) Allowance should also be made for fluctuations in pound levels.
+c) Allowance should also be made for fluctuations in pound levels, particularly on summit pounds.

 d) The craft gauge of the waterway should, where possible, be displayed at the entrance point to that waterway.